djechlin/djechlin.github.io/_posts/2015-03-08-what-ive-learned-of-mental-health.md

 I have received treatment both via psychiatric medications and sessions with a therapist.
 I feel both are necessary.
 There are aspects of my illnesses that are extremely responsive to medication and aspects that are surprisingly responsive to talk therapy.
 This lets me grow.

+I'll try to describe what it's like to take a psychiatric drug that works.
+Imagine taking cocaine or ecstasy or some happy (harmful or not) drug, except you become more sober.
+You become more functional, more grounded, more connected, and relationships with other people suddenly become sober and present.
+Anyway, one day it hit me that this is what mentally healthy people feel like all the time, and that inspired me to write this piece.

 ## I've realized that "to anti-depressant or not to anti-depressant?" is a wrong and broken question

 I had one conversation where I urged a friend into a psychiatrist's care because she seemed to have a depression pattern.
 We went back and forth for a while and the discussion floated around "Will the psychiatrist give me an anti-depressant or not?"